All Episodes

 You lead the effort to make sure nobody knows what's going on in the amnesty bill.

-And then when you say that the amnesty will was an amnesty, because we're going to collect the $5,000 fine from these people, and we're going to try to register them all in one day.
+And then when you say that the amnesty bill was an amnesty because we're going to collect a $5,000 fine from these people and we're going to try to register them all in one day, this is the bunch that couldn't even get Katrina right in five months.

 And we're going to register all the illegals in one day.